 When you set KeyboardSyncMode="" (empty) in the wfclient.ini file, the mode reverts to the earlier behavior.
-In the earlier behavior, the keyboard layout is read from the \$HOME/.
-ICAClient/wfclient.ini file and sent to the VDA along with other client information when the session starts.
+In the earlier behavior, the keyboard layout is read from the \$HOME /.ICAClient/wfclient.ini file.
+And, send this value to the VDA along with other client information when the session starts.